Your donation supports scholarships for top-scoring applicants who may not be fully-funded by a single sponsor.

 -Birendra Silwal, Nepal, Engineering

-Dave Swope Scholarship Fund
+Dave Swope memorial Scholarship Fund

 David Swope, a philanthropist, community leader, dear friend and benefactor our foundation for the past decade died in February, 2018.